Suspicious package leads to temporary evacuation before Turning Point's return to Utah

-LOGAN, Utah — (AP) — Turning Point USA's college tour is returning to Utah on Tuesday for the first time since founder Charlie Kirk was assassinated on a college campus earlier this month.
+LOGAN, Utah — (AP) — Turning Point USA's college tour returned to Utah on Tuesday for the first time since founder Charlie Kirk was assassinated on a college campus in the state earlier this month.

 The stop, at Utah State University in Logan, is about two hours north of Utah Valley University, where Kirk was killed Sept.
 10 by a gunman who fired a single shot through the crowd while Kirk was speaking.